Skip to main content

 Count Coins with Skip Counting

 Skip counting makes coin counting faster.
 Count nickels by 5s, dimes by 10s, and quarters by 25s.
-If there are mixed coins, count the largest values first.
+If there are mixed coins, count the largest values first so the total is easier to keep track of.

 Example 2 dimes and 3 pennies = 23 cents.